amyreese/noswap/input/articles/irc.md

 Instead, I generally prefer to use [AndChat][], a native IRC client for Android.
 It supports multiple networks, SSL connections, and works great both on phones and on tablets with Honeycomb.
-When it connects, ZNC sends its buffer of recent conversation, any buffered private messages, and I can proceed to chat without anyone knowing or caring that I've switched to a mobile device.
+When it connects, ZNC sends its buffer of recent conversations, and I can proceed to chat without anyone knowing or caring that I've switched to a mobile device.
 When I get back to a terminal, I can pick up on my conversations without any interruption, and all of my mobile chat is still logged by ZNC.

 ### Notifications